- About the Foundation

 The Marshall University Foundation's endowment has been a vital part of private giving to Marshall University for many years.
-With a principal of more than $75 million, each year the Marshall University Foundation managed endowment fund provides income of more than $3.3 million annually.
+Each year the Marshall University Foundation managed endowment fund of approximately $100 million provides funding of about $4 million annually.
 These dollars help fuel the margin of excellence at Marshall University by offering students many opportunities that would otherwise not exist.

 Establishing a Scholarship